lmc-eu/spirit-design-system/packages/web/src/scss/components/Tooltip/README.md

 Available placements are: top, right, bottom, and left.
 To apply the desired placement, just pick a corresponding CSS modifier: `Tooltip--top`, `Tooltip--right`, `Tooltip--bottom`, or `Tooltip--left`.
-For JS-controlled positioning please use the `data-placement` attribute instead (more on that below).
+For JS-controlled positioning please use the `data-spirit-placement` attribute instead (more on that below).

 ```html